-With the permission of the Dean of Academic or Technical Services, an instructor may change a grade.
+With the permission of the Associate Dean of Academic Services or Associate Dean of Technical Services, an instructor may change a grade.
 Unless extenuating circumstances exist, the change of grade must be made within one semester after the grade was initially assigned.
-The instructor is responsible for submitting the completed grade change form to the Division Chair.
+The instructor is responsible for submitting the completed grade change form to the division chair.